furknozg/recursive_stalin_sort/README.md

-# A sorting algorithm that is built upon the principle of stalin sort
+# A sorting algorithm that is built upon the principle of Stalin sort

 Yes, that sorting algorithm where no substantial result is returned but a partial ordered part is.
 The Joke algorithm in a sense,